rabeeadelbeabesh/Book-Store/README.md

 # Book-Store
-Book Store
-The Book Store application is responsible for CRUD operations for books, as well as CRUD operations for my favorite books
+Book Store website is designed and developed using Spring Boot, The website facilitates Create, Read, Update, and Delete (CRUD) operations for managing books in the store's inventory.
+Additionally, users can perform CRUD operations for their favorite books, enhancing their browsing and shopping experience.